 Leanne: From potato chips and popcorn to fish.

 Leanne: And you would serve champagne, would you serve it with lamb, would you serve it with ham?
 Would you serve it…

 Natalie: You know, you really can drink champagne or sparkling wine from other regions right through the meal.
 You can start with a toast, you can start with mimosa, if that’s what you like to do for Easter, or Mother’s day coming up.
 But it’s the effervescence, the bubbles and the acidity in these wines that really work well with food.

 Liberty School Cabernet Sauvignon

 Paso Robles, California, United States

 Leanne: And why did you choose this Ontario wine in particular?
 What is the grape?

 Natalie: It’s so pretty and floral; it’s a blend of two grapes, Riesling and Gewürztraminer, and it’s light and a sort of floral nature.
 Good price but also it works so well with spring dishes.
-You know how we change our winter wardrobe, get rid of the old woolie sweaters into lighter clothing.
+You know how we change our winter wardrobe, get rid of the old wooly sweaters into lighter clothing.
 How about lighter wines as well, as we get in to asparagus and spring veggies and that sort of thing?

 Leanne: And you’ve certainly done that with your wardrobe, and now is it, maybe you were also catering to all of us overwhelmed trying to remember all of the wine at all, all of the names and all the creative vineyard names, Fresh is pretty easy to remember.

-Natalie: Fresh!
-It looks (inaudible).
+Natalie: It looks Fresh!